waldeir/SAP-1/README.md

 ## SAP-1 with no Input switches

 This implementation is mainly intended to provide a way to see the internal signals of SAP-1 during an execution of a program.
-Therefore a version with no inputs is also provided, where the simulation is performed without the recording step.
+Therefore, a version with no inputs is also provided, where the simulation is performed without the recording step.
 The program is written direct by the user to the RAM file `ram.vhd` and the start of the execution is controlled with the `s5` switch.